jimenacotera/jimenacotera.github.io/index.markdown

 layout: home
 ---
-These are some projects I've been working on
+Some projects I have worked on